Blaster404/BlastBot/README.md

 2. If you are not using git clone, copying and pasting is also fine.
 Make sure you have a IDE (Visual Studio Code, Atom etc.) make a file named similar to the file names i included and post your code there.
 3. Have fun and run your bot.
 If you want 24/7 hosting, use a hosting service.
 For example, replit, or IBM cloud.

-If you would like free hosting, this is your best option: Free Hosting with IBM Lite (This text is taken from LucasYT, he makes good discord bot tutorials. https://www.ibm.com/cloud/free/
+If you would like free hosting, this is your best option: Free Hosting with IBM Lite (This text is taken from Lucas on youtube, he makes good discord bot tutorials. https://www.ibm.com/cloud/free/
 <br/>
 How to set it up: https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli